westerndigitalcorporation/zonedstorage.io/docs/projects/qemu.md

 ## QEMU and zoned block devices

-Host managed SMR disks can be directly attached to a QEMU guest for running applications in a virtual machine environment.
-This is especially useful in the case of software and kernel tests.
+Host managed SMR disks can be directly attached to a *QEMU* guest for running applications in a virtual machine environment.
+This is especially useful in the case of software and kernel development and tests.

 There are two supported methods to attach Host managed SMR zoned disks to a QEMU
 guest: *virtio-scsi* and *vhost-scsi*.

+Furthermore, *QEMU* also allows emulating NVMe devices implementing zoned namespaces.

-## QEMU virtio-scsi
+## *QEMU virtio-scsi*

 This is the simplest method to attach a zoned block device for access from a QEMU guest.
 To do so, the QEMU option *virtio-scsi-pci* is used after defining a